WebberZone/contextual-related-posts/readme.txt

 == Changelog ==

+= 1.6.3 =
+* Fixed: The plugin will now display a list of changes in the WordPress Admin > Plugins area whenever an update is available

 = 1.6.2 =
 * Turned the credit option to false by default.
 This setting won't effect current users.
 * Turned off borders on post thumbnails.
 You can customise the CSS class "crp_thumb" to style the post thumbnail